 Renee’s Pick — Stardew Valley

 There is something calming and comforting about tending a virtual farm.
 But when you take that farm and create it with 2D sprites, it turns into something magical.
 This is what Stardew Valley is, and there is a reason why it has such a dedicated following of gamers.
 The game is inspired by games like Harvest Moon, but in Stardew Valley, things move a little slower, and that is not a bad thing.
-In Stardew Valley you tend your farm by growing crops, purchasing animals, and upgrading your farm buildings.
-You can interact with the townspeople and by increasing their friendship, you get to see a side of them that you wouldn’t normally see.
-You learn about the lives they lead, and the struggles they face.
+In Stardew Valley you tend your farm by growing crops, purchasing animals and upgrading your farm buildings.
+You can interact with the townspeople, and by increasing their friendship, you get to see a side of them that you wouldn’t normally see.
+You learn about the lives they lead and the struggles they face.
 There are side quests that you can complete and a major storyline that you slowly address throughout each of the four seasons.
 The music, simple and cheerful, keeps the game lighthearted.
 It is the perfect game to spend time on when you need to step away from everyday stress.

 Julia’s Pick — The Sims 4

 When things become stressful in life, I turn to The Sims franchise.
 Recently I have been enjoying The Sims 4.
-Yes, the game like any other can get a little hectic if things get out of hand, but it is a good kind of hectic.
+Yes, the game, like any other, can get a little hectic if things get out of hand, but it is a good kind of hectic.
 When I want to relax, I forget about all of the challenges in-game and just focus on the peaceful side of raising a family and sending my Sim off to work.
 Likewise, one of my favorite parts of The Sims 4 is creating a Sim.
 I could spend countless hours dressing my Sim up in different outfits, makeup and hairstyles.
-With each new expansion, game, and stuff pack there is the addition of new clothes and hairstyles to try out.
+With each new expansion, game and stuff pack there is the addition of new clothes and hairstyles to try out.
 Then the custom content that fans of the game have produced makes the process even better.
-From the hairstyles to the amazing makeup, it makes the game feel brand new.
-Additionally, the second best part of playing The Sims 4 is building homes for my sims.
+From the hairstyles to the amazing makeup, it makes the game feel brand-new.
+Additionally, the second best part of playing The Sims 4 is building homes for my Sims.
 I tend to build homes inspired by ones I have seen in and around my town.
 The improvements throughout the years have made building more peaceful and inspiring.
 Just put on some relaxing tunes and spend the next hour building your dream home.
 I promise you will thank me.

-The Sims 4 is available to play on PC through Origin, Xbox One, and PS4.
+The Sims 4 is available to play on PC through Origin, Xbox One and PS4.

 Emily’s Pick –The Legend of Zelda: Breath of the Wild

-For me, the perfect relaxing video game is one that blends fluid gameplay with calming aesthetics.
+For me, the perfect, relaxing video game is one that blends fluid gameplay with calming aesthetics.
 There is no other game that fits this better than The Legend of Zelda: Breath of the Wild.
 In this title, YOU are in charge of your adventure through the ruins of Hyrule.
 You can choose to travel to any area on the map, journey into shrines, collect cooking ingredients, fight some enemies, etc. Your adventure is your own, and to me, that is what truly makes a relaxing video game.
 Along with this playstyle, Breath of the Wild also features a fantastic soundtrack.
 Soft piano and flute melodies relax your mind as you wander across the various terrains.
 Even battles are relaxing, thanks to the staccato piano songs that accompany enemies.
-Additionally, this game has been hailed one of the greatest of this generation, and I do not doubt that part of that is thanks to this game’s relaxing quality.
+Additionally, this game has been hailed one of the greatest of this generation, and I do not doubt that part of that is thanks to its relaxing quality.
 If you’re looking for a serene adventure to pass the time, then I recommend picking up Breath of the Wild today.

 The Legend of Zelda: Breath of the Wild is available on the Nintendo Switch and WiiU.